naineshv/ExData_Plotting1/README.md

 - Each of the scripts mentioned above produces the corresponding plot as plot*.png.
 - Each script will download the dataset file if not already downloaded in the working directory.
 - It will then extract the required data (for 2 dates only) from the file in a dataframe.
 I have used the *sqldf and dplyr* packages for the same.
-- Transform the Date variable to Date class and add a new column *DateTime* which is a combination of Date and Time variables.
+- It then transforms the Date variable to Date class and add a new column *DateTime* which is a combination of Date and Time variables.
 The DateTime variable is used in plots where applicable.
 - Packages used: *dplyr, sqldf*

-## Data
+## Data Description
-The section below is the work of RD Peng.
-The section describes the data and the tasks to be done for the project.
+*The rest of the sections below describes the data and the tasks to be done for the project.
+All of it is authored by **RD Peng**.*

 ## Introduction